scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 An AS may be coaxed to disseminate a bad segment (e.g. via "wormhole" attack, see {{I-D.scion-cp}}).
 How do we recover from that?
 Currently only endhosts may realize that a segment does not work, this may be via SCMP errors or simply by traffic degradation.
+This would be a possible sequence of events:

 * An endhost needs to tell it's local AS that the segment is bad
 * Local AS needs to tell CORE AS that segment is bad